Are you hoping to get funding for your business? You’re probably feeling the pressure of needing to impress investors.

-How you want to tell your business’s unique story is up to you.
-In fact, while it’s good to look at other pitch decks to get a sense of the format and types of information to include, you shouldn’t copy them slide for slide.
+How you tell your business’s unique story is up to you.
+In fact, while it’s good to look at other pitch decks to get a sense of the format and types of information to include (we’ve got a collection of some of the best pitch deck examples out there), you shouldn’t copy them slide for slide.
 Your pitch deck design should cater to your niche and target audience.

 Identify your business’s unique value proposition and emphasize that in your pitch deck.

 Start with a business pitch deck template